MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/manage-ssl-certificates-ad-fs-wap.md

 #### Other considerations for TLS/SSL certificates in default certificate authentication binding and alternate TLS binding mode

 - The **Set-AdfsSslCertificate** and **Set-AdfsAlternateTlsClientBinding** cmdlets are multi-node cmdlets, so they only have to run from the primary.
 The cmdlets also update all nodes in the farm.
 This change is new in Server 2016.
-On Server 2012 R2, you had to run the cmdelet on each server.
+On Server 2012 R2, you had to run the cmdlet on each server.
 - The **Set-AdfsSslCertificate** and **Set-AdfsAlternateTlsClientBinding** cmdlets have to run only on the primary server.
 The primary server has to run Server 2016, and you should raise the farm behavior level to 2016.
 - The **Set-AdfsSslCertificate** and **Set-AdfsAlternateTlsClientBinding** cmdlets use PowerShell Remoting to configure the other AD FS servers, make sure port 5985 (TCP) is open on the other nodes.
 - The **Set-AdfsSslCertificate** and **Set-AdfsAlternateTlsClientBinding** cmdlets grant the adfssrv principal read permissions to the private keys of the TLS/SSL certificate.
 This principal represents the AD FS service.
 It's not necessary to grant the AD FS service account read access to the private keys of the TLS/SSL certificate.